Alexdelia/Find_Randomness/README.md

 ## Find_Randomness
-> Personal project on idea to find randomness and use it.
+Personal project, the idea is to find random sequences and use them or test them.

 <br />